Skip to main content

 Tom's Story from The Lifeways Group on Vimeo.

-How can Lifeways support people living with complex learning disabilities?
+How does Lifeways support people living with complex learning disabilities in your area?

-If you think residential care or supported living could be right for your loved one, you will need to first get in touch with your local authority who will carry out an assessment to determine if residential care is the most suitable option.
+If you think residential care or supported living could be right for your loved one, you will need to first contact your local authority, which will carry out an assessment to determine if residential care is the most suitable option.
+Find out about the pathway to supported living for families here.

-If you’d like to learn more about the support Lifeways can provide, please get in touch today and one of our friendly team members will be happy to help.
+If you’d like to learn more about Lifeways' support, please contact us today.
+One of our friendly team members will be happy to help.

 Find a service